Striking

 Muay Thai vs kickboxing: what's the difference?

 People often use "Muay Thai" and "kickboxing" like they mean the same thing.
-They do overlap, but they are not identical systems, and the difference matters when you are choosing how to begin striking training.
+They do overlap, but they are not identical systems.
+At Warrior Fitness Center, the important local detail is that both labels lead into the same combined Striking session.

 Muay Thai is a complete striking system